-At the end of 2014, there were a total of 50 funds in LocalTapiola Life's private equity fund portfolio, with a total fair value of approximately EUR 176.4 million (EUR 138.6 million in 2013).
+At the end of 2014, there were a total of 56 funds in LocalTapiola General's private equity fund portfolio, with a total fair value of approximately EUR 197.4 million (EUR 153.3 million in 2013).
 In 2014, investments were actively made in private equity funds belonging to target fund management companies and to fund management companies that were already in the portfolio in accordance with the strategy.

-The sum invested in funds that were already in LocalTapiola Life's portfolio remained at 2013 levels and there was a strong increase in the number of exits in comparison with the previous year.
+The sum invested in funds that were already in LocalTapiola General's portfolio remained at 2013 levels and there was a strong increase in the number of exits in comparison with the previous year.
 The portfolio companies continued to develop favourably, which was also reflected in the companies' valuations.
-Private equity funds yielded a very good return of 18.0 per cent (8.3%) in 2014.
+Private equity funds yielded a very good return of 16.6 per cent (9.6%) in 2014.

 In Europe and North America, the amount of money available for investments in private equity funds increased during 2014.
 The ability of investment funds to raise new capital remained relatively good and the number of exits clearly exceeded the amount of new investment made by the funds.
 As such, activity on the private equity markets is expected to grow in 2015.
-The best investment targets are considered to be buyout funds investing in small and medium-sized enterprises, although the new Solvency II regulations will also increase the attractiveness of fixedincome funds.
+The best investment targets are considered to be buyout funds investing in small and medium-sized enterprises, although the new Solvency II regulations will also increase the attractiveness of fixed-income funds.

-Direct investments in non-listed companies At the end of 2014, there were a total of 16 portfolio companies in the direct investment portfolio, with a total current value of about EUR 41.3 million (EUR 29.5 million).
+Direct investments in non-listed companies At the end of 2014, there were a total of 19 portfolio companies in the direct investment portfolio, with a total fair value of about EUR 52.8 million (EUR 37.1 million in 2013).
 The target companies were all Finnish, with only one exception.
 During the year, one new initial investment was made: a minority stake in Diacor Oy.
 The purchase is a good fit with LocalTapiola Group's health and welfare strategy.
-Final exits were completed from four portfolio companies and a partial exit was made from one portfolio company.
+A final exit was completed from five portfolio companies and a partial exit was made from one portfolio company.